Azure/azure-sdk-for-ios/AzureData/README.md

 # Configure

-Before making calls to AzureData, you'll need to call `AzureData.configure`.
+Before making calls to AzureData, you'll need to configure AzureData with your Azure account name and master key using one of the `AzureData.configure` functions.
 We recommend doing this in `application(_:didFinishLaunchingWithOptions:)`.
+You  can provide your Azure account name and master key, programmatically, as parameters to `AzureData.configure` or you can provide them in a property list (`.plist`) file.

+## Programmatically

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {